Stonks7339/Insurance-Data-Project/README.md

-To run it you need to click on branch and view the gitpage.
+To run it you need to click on the gitpage deployment.